ECTS

 - Reminders

-- Line modeling, propagation equation and solutions
+- Line modeling, propagation equation, and its solutions

 - Reflection coefficient, characteristic impedance, standing wave ratio